John Kerry 2004 presidential campaign: Transition planning

-Prior to the election, Kerry and his senior advisors began discussing details for a potential presidential transition should he defeat President Bush.
-The discussions were kept low-key.
+A presidential transition was contingently planned from Bush to Kerry.
+Prior to the election, Kerry and his senior advisors began discussing details for a potential presidential transition should he defeat President Bush, but the discussions were kept low-key.
 By late-October, it was reported by the Associated Press that aides to Kerry had anonymously told them that the transition process was behind schedule, but had still offered assurances that Kerry would be prepared to name his national security team soon after the election.
-He planned to do so quickly after the election as, with ongoing war, Kerry believed that it would be necessary to put such a team in place quickly during a transition.
+With ongoing war, Kerry believed that it would be necessary to put such a team in place quickly during a transition after the election.
 On October 19, it was announced that Jim Johnson, who had led the search for Kerry's running mate, and David McKean would officially lead the transition effort.